Bass-Ninja/SecureBank/README.md

 The API automatically applies database migrations and creates repeatable development data.

-Keycloak configuration is imported automatically from the checked-in realm definition.
+Keycloak configuration is imported automatically from the checked-in local realm definition.

 A fresh environment does not require manually creating realms, clients, roles, groups, or demo users through the Keycloak administration console.